Terminate-and-stay-resident program: Faults

-While very useful, or even essential to overcome DOS's limitations, TSRs have a reputation as troublemakers.
-Many hijack the operating system in varying documented or undocumented ways, often causing systems to crash on their activation or deactivation when used with particular applications or other TSRs.
-As explained above, some viruses and other malware were coded as TSRs, and are deliberately troublesome.
-Additionally, in DOS all programs, even those with large amounts of physical RAM, must be loaded into the first 640 KB of RAM (the conventional memory).
+Additionally, without the use of a DOS extender, all programs in DOS must be loaded into the first 640 KB of RAM (the conventional memory), even on computers with large amounts of physical RAM.
 TSRs are no exception, and take chunks from that 640 KB that are thus unavailable to other applications.
 This meant that writing a TSR was a challenge of achieving the smallest possible size for it, and checking it for compatibility with a lot of software products from different vendors—often a very frustrating task.
+Due to being called directly from the DOS environment, TSRs cannot practically make use of DOS extenders, and so must be located in conventional memory.

-In the late 1980s and early 1990s, many video games on the PC platform pushed up against this limit and left less and less space for TSRs—even essential ones like CD-ROM drivers—and arranging things so that there was enough free RAM to run the games, while keeping the necessary TSRs present, became a black art.
+In the late 1980s and early 1990s, many video games on the PC platform pushed up against this limit and left less and less space for TSRs—even essential ones like CD-ROM drivers—and arranging things so that there was enough free RAM to run the games, while keeping the necessary TSRs present, became very complicated.
 Many gamers had several boot disks with different configurations for different games.
-In later versions of MS-DOS, "boot menu" scripts allowed various configurations to be selectable via a single "boot disk".
-In the mid- to later 1990s, while many games were still written for DOS, the 640 KB limit was eventually overcome by putting parts of the game's data or code above the first 1 MB of memory and using the code below 640 KB to access the extended memory (using DOS extension methods), with code being swapped into the lowest 1 MB of RAM as overlays.
+In later versions of MS-DOS, "boot menu" scripts allowed various configurations to be selectable via a single menu entry.
+In the mid- to later 1990s, while many games were still written for DOS, the 640 KB limit was eventually overcome by putting parts of the game's data above the first 1 MB of memory and using the code below 640 KB to access the extended memory using expanded memory (EMS) by making use of overlay technique.
+An alternative later approach was to switch the CPU into Protected Mode by using DOS extenders and run the program in protected mode.
+The latter allowed to have code and data in the extended memory area.

 Because programming with many overlays is a challenge in and of itself, once the program was too big to fit entirely into about 512 KB, use of extended memory was almost always done using a third-party DOS extender implementing VCPI or DPMI, because it becomes much easier and faster to access memory above the 1 MB boundary, and possible to run code in that area, when the x86 processor is switched from real mode to protected mode.
-However, since DOS and most DOS programs run in real mode (VCPI or DPMI makes a protected mode program look like a real mode program to DOS and the rest of the system by switching back and forth between the two modes), DOS TSRs and device drivers also run in real mode, and so any time one gets control, the DOS extender has to switch back to real mode until it relinquishes control, incurring a time penalty (unless they utilize techniques such as DPMS or CLOAKING).
+However, since DOS and most DOS programs run in real mode (VCPI or DPMI makes a protected-mode program look like a real-mode program to DOS and the rest of the system by switching back and forth between the two modes), DOS TSRs and device drivers also run in real mode, and so any time one gets control, the DOS extender has to switch back to real mode until it relinquishes control, incurring a time penalty (unless they utilize techniques such as DPMS or CLOAKING).